OpenBankProject/OBP-Hola/README.md

 The resulting JAR file of Hola App will be in the `target` folder.

 ## Prepare truststore

+> For local development against a local OBP-API, use `./scripts/generate_dev_certs.sh` instead —
+> see "mTLS between Hola and OBP-API" above.
+The manual steps below are for pointing Hola at a
+> remote deployment, where the certificates are not yours to generate.

 Assuming OBP-API server URL is: `apisandbox.openbankproject.com`

 Assuming Hydra server URL is: `oauth2.openbankproject.com`